-ThousandEyes supports routing alert notifications directly into ServiceNow's Incident Management Services - a solution for streamlining the logging, classification, assignment, escalation, and reporting of incidents.
-The following guide describes the process of configuring ServiceNow and ThousandEyes Alert Rules to send the alert notifications directly into the ServiceNow platform.
+ThousandEyes supports routing alert notifications directly into ServiceNow Incident Management Services - a solution for streamlining the logging, classification, assignment, escalation, and reporting of incidents.
+The following guide describes the process of configuring ServiceNow and ThousandEyes Alert Rules to send alert notifications directly into the ServiceNow platform.

 Table of Contents